How to ensure AR programmes deliver to the bottom line – part one

 Time to read: 2 minutes

-Never lose sight of why you went freelance.
-It’s all too easy to constantly be hunting down your next job, but the people (and animals) you love are right here, waiting for you to switch off that laptop.
+Never lose sight of why you became a freelance worker.
+It’s all too easy to be constantly hunting down your next job.
+However, the people (and animals) you love are right here, waiting for you to switch off that laptop.

 ’Cos my boss said I could.’
 I smirk.